AT&T Archives: Incredible Machine

 1961: computer performs "Daisy Bell" with music programmed by Max Mathews and speech programmed by John Kelly and Carol Lockbaum.
 This was later the inspiration for the computer "HAL" singing the song in the movie 2001.
 Daisy Bell was also the nickname of one of Alexander Graham Bell's daughters.

-1961: The first computer animated film was produced by Edward Zajak.
+1963: The first computer animated film was produced by Edward Zajac at Bell Labs.

 1963: The first computer animation language, BEFLIX, was created by Ken Knowlton.

-1966: first ASCII art, created by Ken Knowlton.
+1966: first ASCII art was created by Ken Knowlton.

-The computer these artists and scientists originally worked on in the late 1950s had 192K of RAM, 6mb of memory on tape, cost $200 an hour to use and filled a whole room.
+The computer these artists and scientists originally worked on in the 1960s had 192K of RAM, 6mb of memory on tape, cost $200 an hour to use and filled a whole room.

 The earliest computer-generated films, created using an IBM 7094 computer and Stromberg-Carlson 4020 microfilm recorder, cost approximately $500 per minute of output.
 The 709-series computers were transistorized, and a typical 7094 sold for $3,134,500 in the 1960s.